SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 "I don't know, but from what Twilight said, she might want *me*, like to date me, or to kiss me."

-"Think about you and Pinkie kissing."
+"Do me a favor, think about you and Pinkie kissing."

-I try and imagine us kissing.
+I close my eyes and imagine us kissing.

-*I bet her lips would be so soft.*
+*I bet her lips would be super soft.*

 *She would be a good kisser.*

-*I… wouldn't mind kissing her.*
+*I wouldn't mind kissing her.*

 I can feel a blush forming again on my face.